-- a.
+a.
 In general.
 See RCM 309 for guidance on the conduct of pre-referral judicial proceedings.
-The Chief Trial Judge will establish and publish procedures for the conduct of pre-referral proceedings. - b.
-Preparing, maintaining, and distributing copies of proceedings. - (1) Court reporter.
+The Chief Trial Judge will establish and publish procedures for the conduct of pre-referral proceedings.

+b.
+Preparing, maintaining, and distributing copies of proceedings.

+(1) Court reporter.
 If a hearing is held as a part of the proceeding, the court reporter will maintain a copy of the recording for the later of two years from the date of the proceeding or until final disposition of the charges related to the proceeding.
 Records of UCMJ, Art.
 30a proceedings are not required to be transcribed before referral.
 After referral of charges such record will be transcribed to the same extent as required for post-referral proceedings.
-If charges related to the pre-referral proceeding are referred to trial, the court reporter will ensure that the record of the pre-referral proceeding is included in the record of trial (ROT).
-If the record of any pre-referral proceeding or part of any such proceeding is ordered sealed by the military judge, the court reporter is responsible for complying with the order pursuant to RCM 1113.
+If charges related to the pre-referral proceeding are referred to trial, the court reporter will ensure that the record of the pre-referral proceeding or part of any such proceeding is ordered sealed by the military judge, the court reporter is responsible for complying with the order pursuant to RCM 1113.